TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         mechanism to limit the number of filesystems that can be created from within the zone.
 The root user in the GZ is immune to this limit.

-        type: integer (0+, set to '' or undefined to unset)
+        type: integer (0+, set to '', null, or undefined to unset)
         vmtype: OS
         listable: no
         create: yes